-Prerequisite: ENGR 2200.
+Prerequisite: PHYS 2211K with a grade of "C" or better.
 Kinematics and kinetics of particles; kinematics and kinetics of rigid bodies in plane motion; kinematics and kinetics of rigid bodies in three-dimensional motion.

 ENGR 3220.
 Mechanics of Deformable Bodies.
 3 Hours.